vinu0404/SHL/README.md

 **Input:**
 ```
-What is the Python assessment and how long does it take?
+What is the .net assessment and how long does it take?
 ```

 **Process:**